The Diamonds: 1960s, 1970s and 1980s

-Despite the ever-changing style of rock & roll and their Mercury contract expiring, the Diamonds continued touring the country.
+Despite the ever-changing style of rock and roll and their Mercury contract expiring, the Diamonds continued touring the country.
 After Dave Somerville left the group in 1961 to pursue a folk singing career as "David Troy", he was replaced by Jim Malone.
-There were no more hit records by the Diamonds after Somerville left.
+No more records by the Diamonds were hits after Somerville left.

-Throughout the 1960s and 1970s the Diamonds performed mostly in Las Vegas led, at first, by Mike Douglas, later being continued by Glenn Stetson.
-At one time, there were at least two groups performing under the Diamonds name, the other principally being led by John Felten until his death on May 17, 1982, in a plane crash.
+Throughout the 1960s and 1970s, the Diamonds performed mostly in Las Vegas, led at first by Mike Douglas, and later being continued by Glenn Stetson.
+At one time, at least two groups were performing under the Diamonds name, the other principally being led by John Felten until his death on May 17, 1982, in a plane crash.
 This created an issue in the late 1980s that ultimately went to court.
 The right to the use of the name "The Diamonds" was awarded to Gary Owens (a member of Felten's group) with the original members being allowed to use their name on special occasions each year.
-Owens, along with members Bob Duncan, Steve Smith (both former members of Lawrence Welk's band and television program), and Gary Cech, released an album in 1987, "Diamonds Are Forever", which contained two songs that entered the lower reaches of the Country Music Charts, "Just a Little Bit" and "Two Kinds of Women".
+Owens, along with members Bob Duncan, Steve Smith (both former members of Lawrence Welk's band and television program), and Gary Cech, released an album in 1987, Diamonds Are Forever, which contained two songs that entered the lower reaches of the country music charts, "Just a Little Bit" and "Two Kinds of Women".

-In 1986, Glenn Stetson and Dick Malono opened up Little Darlin's Rock and Roll Palace near Disney in Orlando, Florida which was a magical success for all the acts of that era to perform.
+In 1986, Glenn Stetson and Dick Malono opened up Little Darlin's Rock and Roll Palace near Disney in Orlando, Florida, which was a magical success for all the acts of that era to perform.
 The Country Music Network also starting videos of the groups that went on the TV network.
 In 1983, the Diamonds with Glenn Stetson were the first rock and roll group to go on the Country Music Network on a show called Nashville Now with Ralph Emory.

 2000s and beyond

 The Diamonds received national attention once again in 2000, when the original members were invited to sing in TJ Lubinsky’s PBS production of Doo-Wop 51, and again in the PBS production entitled Magic Moments - The Best of '50s Pop in 2004.

 Stetson received a heart transplant in 2000, and died in 2003.
 Original member Kowalski died on August 8, 2010, from heart disease, at the age of 79.

-In 2012 the Diamonds were listed as guest stars with The Fabulous Palm Springs Follies at the Plaza Theatre in Palm Springs, California.
+In 2012, the Diamonds were listed as guest stars with the Fabulous Palm Springs Follies at the Plaza Theatre in Palm Springs, California.

 Douglas died in a car accident on July 2, 2012, at age 78.

 Somerville died on July 14, 2015, in Santa Barbara, California.

-The Diamonds continue to tour to this day with the line-up of Gary Owens (baritone), Adam David Marino (tenor), Michael Lawrence (lead) and Jeff Dolan (bass), although none of the members are from the original group which had records on Mercury Records.
+The Diamonds continue to tour to this day with the line-up of Gary Owens (baritone), Dan Vissers (tenor), Julian McCleary (lead), and Jeff Dolan (bass), although none of the members are from the original group who recorded for Mercury Records.